 Planning a team-building event is a gratifying challenge, and a workshop is especially effective if well executed.
 It requires you to understand the needs of your team and respond to them in creative and effective ways.
-If you want your workshop to be a success, you’ll need to employ careful team-building strategies to ensure everything falls into place.
+If you want your workshop to be successful, you’ll need to employ careful team-building strategies to ensure everything falls into place.

 With that in mind, how can you effectively pull together a team-building day?